President Biden Establishes the Springfield Race Riot National Monument

 For many organizers, the designation represents a pivotal moment.
 “I'm hopeful that Springfield will live up to Lincoln's legacy,” Page said, referring to the 16th president, who spent much of his adulthood in the city.
 “You're going to have a national monument here that deals with something that happened so horrible in the city that you would not be able to hide anymore.”

 Work to protect the area has been decades in the making.
-In the 1990s, local resident Velma Carey began discussions with the then-mayor to create historical markers identifying particularly poignant locations related to the riots.
+In the 1990s, local resident Velma Carey began discussions with the mayor to create historical markers identifying particularly poignant locations related to the riots.
 Around that same time, two white sixth graders, Amanda Staab and Lindsay Harney, advocated for the creation of a memorial.
 But momentum picked up following the discovery of the artifacts a decade ago.

-Recognizing the significance of the find, former US Representative Rodney Davis, a Republican, introduced legislation in 2018 directing the National Park Service to study the feasibility of creating a national park.
-In 2019, Senators Tammy Duckworth and Dick Durban, both Democrats, introduced further legislation to add the area to the National Park system, something the two have done every legislative session since.
+Recognizing the significance of the find, former US representative Rodney Davis, a Republican, introduced legislation in 2018 directing the National Park Service to study the feasibility of creating a national park.
+In 2019, Senators Tammy Duckworth and Dick Durban, both Democrats, introduced further legislation to add the area to the national park system, something the two have done every legislative session since.
 Representatives on the House side introduced companion legislations last year.
 Seeing the bill go nowhere in Congress, the senators then asked President Biden to use the power afforded to him by the Antiquities Act to designate a new national monument.
 The law gives presidents broad authority to preserve existing public land or donated land or property that is culturally, ecologically, or historically significant.

-The Biden Administration and leaders at the Interior Department, which oversees the management of national monuments, have long supported the effort to create a national monument in Springfield.
+The Biden administration and leaders at the Interior Department, which oversees the management of national monuments, have long supported the effort to create a national monument in Springfield.
 Just last year, the National Park Service announced the results of its feasibility study, which concluded that the area meets all the requirements to be considered a national historic site.
-In June, Brenda Mallory, Chair of the White House Council on Environmental Quality, and Assistant Interior Secretary Shannon Estenoz visited Springfield to hear from community members on what they envision for the site.
+In June, Brenda Mallory, chair of the White House Council on Environmental Quality, and Assistant Interior Secretary Shannon Estenoz visited Springfield to hear from community members on what they envision for the site.
 During many of the speeches on the potential designation, several leaders made a point of honoring not just the good parts of American history but also the bad.

 “These sites represent difficult moments of our nation's past,” Mallory said during her visit to Springfield.
 “They also serve today as an important reminder of a life we do not want to relive in our fight towards justice.”